chenle02/SPDEs-Bib/Readme.md

     2. References from some interesting papers, whenever there is a MR number, are included.
     3. References that I come across will be included.
 6. [Sample setup using neovim](Sample_setup_using_neovim.md)

+## How to contribute
+1. If you want to include some reference in this bank, you may create an issue or contact me via email (chenle02@gmail.com).

 ## Some other related tools
 1. [papis](https://github.com/papis/papis)